 Engrossing tale of a mother investigating her son's mysterious death and finding much more than she bargains for.
 While casting director Alicia Browning (Remick) takes leave of her job in ...
 See full summary »

-Military surgeon Rafferty, now a civilian, brings his rigid army ways to the more casual ways at City General.
+Military surgeon Rafferty, now a civilian, brings his rigid army ways to the more casual scene at City General.
 Often clashing with other staff, he's a mentor to carefree Daniel Gentry while oblivious to nurse Vera's affection for him.

 A young woman leaves the home of her lonely widower father